Top 5 Yoga Poses for Beginners

-The downward facing dog places weight on your arms and shoulders.
-It is great to build upper body strength and conserving your bone density.
+The downward-facing dog places weight on your arms and shoulders.
+It is great to build upper body strength and conserve your bone density.
 This is the best pose that can bring back lost energy after you do hard activities.

 - Come to all fours.
 Spread your hands wide on the mat.

 - Lift your hips and press your butt back.

 - Straighten your legs or keep your knees slightly bent until you feel more comfortable.

 In Sanskrit, it’s called “Bhujangasana” which means serpent or snake, thus in English, it’s called the cobra pose or upward-facing dog.
 Bhujangasana stretches muscles in the shoulders, chest, and abdomen. it increases your body’s flexibility and mood, and relieves stress.

 - Start with a low plank.

 - Make sure the top of your feet touches the floor.

 - Push your chest up, straighten your arms, and pull your shoulders back.